How to Plan an Optimised Truck Route: Step-by-Step Guide

 - Multi-Day: Stops are automatically deferred to the next valid time window if necessary

-4. How to Optimize Stop Sequence and Plan a Round Trip
+4. How to Optimise Stop Sequence and Plan a Round Trip

-Click the “Optimize” button under the address fields to activate two powerful tools:
+Click the "Optimise" button under the address fields to activate two tools:

-- Sequence Optimization: Sort stops to minimize driving time, while optionally fixing the first or last stop
+- Sequence Optimisation: Sort stops to minimise driving time, while optionally fixing the first or last stop

-- Round Trip Optimization: Return to the starting location automatically, ideal for depot-based tours
+- Round Trip Optimisation: Return to the starting location automatically, ideal for depot-based tours

-Click the (+) icon next to each stop to define what’s being loaded or unloaded.
+Click the (+) icon next to each stop to define what is being loaded or unloaded.
 You can specify:

 - Unit type (e.g. pallet, container)